clarknelson/MusicFTP/README.md

 - [ ] Server checks whether file exists and can be read
 - [ ] Server responds with either the number of bytes in the file or a negative number indicating an error
 - [ ] Server attempts to send requested file to Client

-#### General

-- [ ] Allow program to be run when computer does not have an internet connection.
-Useful for debugging and working offline.
-[Low priority]

 #### Multiple Clients